 When the breakdown/repair cycle becomes routine, you can bet money is being wasted.
 The psychology of manufacturing (if we can call it that) is very much overlooked.

-Q: What if it was a personal affront to everyone in the plant, management, production and maintenance, for a machine to break down?
+Q: What if it was a personal affront to everyone in the plant, management, production, and maintenance, for a machine to break down?
 Seriously.
 What if everyone viewed it as a personal failure when a machine failed unexpectedly?
 Do you think the necessary attention would be given to it?
 That might be revolutionary.

-Of course, if too much time and effort is put into something, the cost will exceed the return, but if the necessary serious attention is given to an operating asset by EVERYONE, the next excellent idea that improves reliability could come from anyone.
+Of course, if too much time and effort are put into something, the cost will exceed the return, but if the necessary serious attention is given to an operating asset by EVERYONE, the next excellent idea that improves reliability could come from anyone.

 “Ownership” is something we know to be beneficial in a manufacturing facility.
 We know that the more “personal” everyone feels toward the assets, the better they take care of them and the more creative they are about caring for them.
 When we feel that personal attachment of ownership, we are more forthcoming with our efforts and supportive of the efforts of others who share our valuation of the assets.